kishoremkv/ecommerce/README.md

 ## Generic Repository
-- Idea - Same repository for all entities instead of using many
+- Intuition - Same repository for all entities instead of using many
 - Cons - Cannot implement specific functionalities (like including different entities in the resultset of a given entity)

 ## Specification Design Pattern